Cohomology of generalized configuration spaces: Configuration spaces of points on -acyclic spaces

+\begin{rem} The preceding proof shows why we need to work with commutative shuffle algebras instead of twisted commutative algebras when we are not over a field of characteristic zero: in order to construct a quasi-isomorphism $H(I) \to I$ in $\mathsf{Ch}_R^{\mathsf{Ord}_+}$ we only need $H(I)(n)$ to be a projective $R$-module, but if we wanted a quasi-isomorphism $H(I) \to I$ in in $\mathsf{Ch}_R^{\mathsf{Fin}_+}$ we would need $H(I)(n)$ to be a projective $R[\mathbb S_n]$-module for all $n$, which will practically never be true. \end{rem}

-\begin{thm}[Theorem \ref{i-acyclic-2} restated] Let $X$ be an i-acyclic space over the ring $R$ such that $H^\bullet_c(X,R)$ is degreewise a projective $R$-module.
+\begin{thm}[Theorem \ref{i-acyclic-2} restated] Let $X$ be a paracompact Hausdorff locally compact space which is $i$-acyclic over the ring $R$, such that $H^\bullet_c(X,R)$ is degreewise a projective $R$-module.
 Then $R\Gamma_c^\otimes(X,R)$ is formal as a commutative shuffle dg algebra, and the multiplication on its cohomology $H^\bullet_c(X,R)$ is identically zero. \end{thm}

 \begin{proof} Apply the preceding lemma to the ideal $R\Gamma_c^{\otimes}(X,R)$ inside the commutative shuffle dg algebra $R\Gamma^\otimes(X,R)$. \end{proof}

 \begin{rem} If $H^\bullet_c(X,R)$ is not a projective $R$-module there is still something one can say.
 By a modification of the above arguments one can show that if $X$ is ``derived $i$-acyclic'', meaning that the map $C_c^\bullet(X,R) \to C^\bullet(X,R)$ is zero in the derived category of dg $R$-modules, then $R\Gamma_c^\otimes(X,R)$ is quasi-isomorphic as a commutative dg shuffle algebra to a projective resolution of $H^\bullet_c(X,R)$, considered as a commutative dg shuffle algebra with identically zero multiplication.
 When the cohomology is projective as an $R$-module, $i$-acyclicity is equivalent to derived $i$-acyclicity.
 We omit the details. \end{rem}